james-acutis/wireguard-tcp/README.md

 ## Special notes for using Wireguard in TCP mode
  - After creating a wireguard device, you must decrese its MTU.
 Try a value around 1100 bytes for starters creating
  - When configuring Wireguard for TCP
    - First add the interface
    - Then give it an IP address
-  - Then set the MTU of the address
+   - Then set the MTU of the interface
    - Add the Wireguard private key
-  - Instruct Wireguard to use TCP using the command "wg set wg0 transport udp"
+   - Configure Wireguard to use TCP using the command "wg set wg0 transport tcp"
    - Then bring up the interface
  - All other configuration can proceed as the original variant.